-Aquaculture operations in eastern Canada can be licensed to shoot nuisance seals, but the number of seals killed is unknown (Jacobs and Terhune 2000, Baird 2001).
+Aquaculture operations in eastern Canada can be licensed to shoot nuisance seals, but the number of seals killed is unknown (Jacobs and Terhune 2000; Baird 2001).
 Small numbers of harbor seals are taken in subsistence hunting in northern Canada (DFO 2011).
+Four animals were taken in 2019 for scientific research (Samuel Mongrain, pers comm.).